Azure/aad-pod-identity/deploy/demo/quickstart/README.md

 Ensure you have saved the configuration file before proceeding to the next step.

 ### 2. Deploy the demo using the aad-pod-identity-quickstart.sh script
 The aad-pod-identity-quickstart.sh script takes two parameters.
-The **first** parameter is the action of the script, and the two available valures are **deploy** and **clean**.
+The **first** parameter is the action of the script, and the two available values are **deploy** and **clean**.
 The **second** parameter of the script is the file path of the aad-pod-identity-demo-config.json configuration file.
 The script will read in the values of the configuration file to deploy out the demo environment.

 #### Example command for deploying the AAD Pod Identity Demo environment